Steps for Setting up Shop

 When you are ready to

-select a business name or assumed business name for your business,
+select a business name or assumed business name,

 Business Registry Database for name availability.

-Note: Sole proprietors may conduct business under their own name or they may choose to use an assumed business name.
+Note: Sole proprietors may conduct business under their own name or choose to use an assumed business name.

 4. Register your business